Sexual content in video games: Eroge

 In 1999, Key released Kanon.
 It contains about 7 brief erotic scenes in a sentimental story the size of a long novel (an all-ages version was also released afterward).
 Kanon sold over 300,000 copies.

 In response to increasing pressure from Japanese lobby groups, in mid-1996 Sega of Japan announced that they would no longer permit Sega Saturn games to include nudity.

 Many fanservice video games with sexual content have some brief nudity.
-The "M" rated series Senran Kagura has some nudity in both gameplay and cutscenes but genitals aren't displayed.
-Fanservice games rated "T" such as Hyperdimension Neptunia offer similar content but less than what Senran Kagura has.
+The "M" rated series Senran Kagura has some nudity in both gameplay and cutscenes but genitals are not displayed.
+Fanservice games rated "T" such as the Hyperdimension Neptunia series offer similar content but less than what Senran Kagura has.
 However, since 2018, Sony has now issued new regulations for PlayStation 4 games with both fanservice and sexual content.
 For the localized release of Senran Kagura Burst Re:Newal, "Intimacy Mode", a mode where the player can play with the characters' bodies was removed, but by comparison, this mode is still available in the series' previous titles Senran Kagura: Estival Versus and Senran Kagura: Peach Beach Splash.
 The PC release of Burst Re:Newal was not changed.
 Many other recent PS4 games with sexual content are facing the same problem from Sony, including Neptunia, Date a Live: Rio Reincarnation, Death end re;Quest and the Nekopara series, although Sony did allow nudity and a sex scene in The Last of Us Part II.
 This controversy had become a problem for the development of Senran Kagura 7even, in which publishers Marvelous are now reconsidering the game and series producer Kenichiro Takaki is now leaving Marvelous.